dora-metrics/pelorus/docs/philosophy/outcomes/platform_adoption.md

     \overline{x}LT = \frac{\sum_{1}^{N}(LT_{i})}{N}
     $$

+    $$
+    average(N\ adoption\ lead\ times)
+    $$

 ### :fontawesome-solid-arrow-trend-up: Adoption rate

-Adoption Rate ($AR$) measures the ability of the platform or tool to scale to support multiple teams and products.
+Adoption Rate ($AR$) measure of the size of a user base over time.
+This serves as an indicator of the ability of the platform or tool to scale to support multiple teams and products.

 #### Data Points